paralab/SymPyGR/bssn/ReadMe.md

 execute, `./rhsTest 0 4 10` the
-par 1 : min level of the block. par 2: max level of the block. par 3: total number of blocks,
+par 1 : min level of the block. par 2: max level of the block. par 3: total number of blocks, par 4: mode 0 for unstaged 1 to staged.
 This will create a Gaussian distribution of blocks where the levels are between min and max level, mean is (min+max)/2 This will execute both staged and unstaged version for the smooth initial data.